 Here are Galalith and Catalin sets in the "Staunton" design, which are quite old and interesting.
 Galalith and Catalin are old plastics which hardly, if at all, have been produced after WWII.
 Galalith could not be formed in moulds, so the pieces are turned and carved by hand.
 Catalin required every piece being individually cast and polished, which became too expensive at the end of WWII.

-The first set is of Galalith.
+The first set is a Galalith one.
 It is interesting, because the board can be folded and put over the box in order to close it.
 There is a difficult to read logo at the closing flap of the board.
 There are, in a circle, a big combined "R" and "M", another big "M" and "URIE" as well as the word "PATENT".
 Below the circle it states "APP.FOR".
 I'm not sure what it means, but it could be RM Murie, maybe the manufacturer, but that is a name unknown to me.
 It is assumed that Uhlig made the pieces, because they are exactly designed as Uhlig sets like the bone "Staunton".

 - England, "Staunton"